nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-25-find-a-organisation.md

   </div>
 </div>

->**We believe that** having one input box with examples of valid
+>**We believe that** having one input box with examples of valid inputs
 >**Will be a useful feature for** BSA staff
->**As it will** be clear what can use and accepted formats, while because not partial matching this is ok with tech
+>**As it will** be clear what is a accepted formats, and because it will still only lead to one direct match this is acceptable with tech.

 We evolved to remove multiple things to search by and only test workplace id as that was determined by policy to be the block as to whether they can continue in the journey or not.
 If they don't have at this point then no point going further.